Spectacular Tanzania Serengeti Safari Tours

 When Is The Best Time To Visit The Serengeti?

 Lodges and other accommodations stay open during the dry season, too.
-May game lodges close during the wet months because they are inaccessible to vehicles.
+Many game lodges close during the wet months because they are inaccessible to vehicles.
 It is also worth noting that the most dramatic moments of the Serengeti’s Great Migration coincide with the dry season.
 Witnessing thousands of wildebeests and zebras crossing the Serengeti plains in search of greener pastures is truly a remarkable spectacle for nature enthusiasts and wildlife lovers alike.

 On The Trail Of The Great Migration